dalong0514/readnotes/大牛文集/002格雷厄姆/20231019Superlinear-Returns.md

 YC doesn't explicitly tell founders that with growth rate "you get out what you put in," but it's not far from the truth.
 And if growth rate were proportional to performance, then the reward for performancepover timetwould be proportional topt.

-Even after decades of thinking about this, I find that sentence startling. 即使经过几十年的思考，我仍然觉得这句话令人震惊。
+Even after decades of thinking about this, I find that sentence startling.

 Whenever how well you do depends on how well you've done, you'll get exponential growth.
 But neither our DNA nor our customs prepare us for it.
 No one finds exponential growth natural; every child is surprised, the first time they hear it, by the story of the man who asks the king for a single grain of rice the first day and double the amount each successive day.